 When you do a DIY divorce, it's up to you to know where and what to file.
 The correct venue (court to file in) is the court of the county where either spouse lives.
 If you file in the wrong court, a judge might throw out your case or require you to refile in the correct one.
 The Kansas Judicial Branch website has a court locator page to help you find the correct court for filing.

 The entry-level trial courts in Kansas are the district courts.
 District courts have jurisdiction over divorce cases and you'll need to begin your divorce in the district court.
 Later on, if you think the judge's final divorce order is wrong, you can appeal to the Kansas Court of Appeals or even the Kansas Supreme Court.
 But remember that when you're starting your case, it's crucial to file your papers in your local district court.

 The first thing that the petitioner (the spouse who begins the divorce) needs to do is locate the correct Kansas divorce forms and complete them.
 Kansas has one set of official forms for petitioners with children and another set for petitioners without children.

-  Every divorce officially begins when the spouse requesting the divorce (the petitioner) files key legal documents by taking them to the courthouse.
-Among other documents, the petitioner always files a petition, which is the legal document that explains what the petitioner is asking the court to do (e.g., grant the divorce, order the other spouse to pay alimony, etc.).
+Every divorce officially begins when the spouse requesting the divorce (the petitioner) files key legal documents at the proper courthouse.
+Among other documents, the petitioner always files a petition—the legal document that explains what the petitioner is asking the court to do (for example, grant the divorce or order the other spouse to pay alimony).

-  The court clerk will assign a case number, which is placed on all additional documents.
+The court clerk will assign a case number, which is placed on all documents that are filed in your case.
 The petitioner then serves the documents on the respondent (the other spouse), which means that the respondent is given the papers via official means, such as a process server or sheriff's deputy.

-  When you attend the final hearing, you may have to testify if the judge asks you questions about the agreement.
+When you attend the final hearing, you might have to testify if the judge asks you questions about your settlement agreement.
 You should be prepared to answer questions and have all relevant paperwork with you at the hearing, including: